 wine --version

-It’s important to note that occasionally, the development and staging repositories may host the same version of Wine.
+It’s important to note that the development and staging repositories occasionally host the same version of Wine.
 This overlap occurs due to the continuous development cycle of Wine.

 Step 1: Install Required Environments for Wine

-Post-installation of Wine, it’s necessary to set up additional environments like Mono for optimal functionality.
-Mono is crucial as it allows Wine to run .NET applications that are not natively supported on Linux.
+After installing Wine, additional environments like Mono are necessary for optimal functionality.
+Mono is crucial as it allows Wine to run .NET applications not natively supported on Linux.

 Initiate this setup with the following command: